-&lt;sup>2 Public Involvement in the Transportation Decision-making Process, FHWA Pub.
+2 Public Involvement in the Transportation Decision-making Process, FHWA Pub.
 No. FHWA-NHI-02-049, March 2002

-- Maintaining focus on the issues; - Educating the public on the importance of early and continued involvement; - Involving the public early in the process; - Proactively reaching the public; - Decreasing public apathy; - Reaching out to and including all stakeholders; - Receiving a variety of input from a variety of stakeholders; - Evaluating the effectiveness of public involvement activities; and - Involving the media in positive and informative ways.
+- Reaching out to and including all stakeholders, - Receiving a variety of input from a variety of stakeholders, - Evaluating the effectiveness of public involvement activities, and - Involving the media in positive and informative ways.